 A multiple series trust provides a legal framework where a collection of fund companies operates under one umbrella trust with one board of trustees.
-The combined collection of fund companies under the series trust shares the cost of administrative, legal counsel and accounting services, insurance coverage and other professional services.
+Hundreds of funds—across both traditional mutual funds and ETFs—representing assets in the hundreds of billions use a series trust structure.
+Bringing together fund companies under a series trust shares the cost of administrative, legal counsel and accounting services, insurance coverage and other professional services.

 Funds that comprise the series trust enjoy shared economies of scale by having the trust procure and manage the following key relationships: board of trustees, legal counsel, auditors and chief compliance officer (CCO).
 In addition, certain expenses such as directors and officers (D&O) and errors and omissions (E&O) insurance, fidelity bond, legal counsel, CCO and trustees’ costs are spread over a larger asset base.
 These allocated expenses are generally lower than a standalone mutual fund.

+Yes.
 Lower fund operating costs have the added benefit of potentially reducing the expenses of the fund, thereby reducing the fee waiver, if applicable, by the investment adviser.
-The reduction in expenses may allow the adviser to allocate the savings to other key fund initiatives that generate ongoing top-line revenue and boosts overall adviser profitability.
+The reduction in expenses may allow the adviser to allocate the savings to other key fund initiatives that generate ongoing top-line revenue and boost overall adviser profitability.

 For example, responsibility for certain compliance requirements, administrative testing, board management and SEC examinations is shared with the providers to the series trust and not solely with the investment adviser as in the case of operating a standalone fund company.
 Importantly, the many facets of regulatory compliance are driven by the providers steeped with mutual fund experience and a knowledgeable board.

 Compliance rules and regulations have become more complex and the inevitable SEC exam can impact a smaller fund company’s operation.
-A series trust structure shifts some of these responsibilities to the providers to the series trust and often gives investment adviser personnel much needed time to concentrate on more strategic initiatives to guide the business.
+A series trust structure shifts some of these responsibilities to the providers to the series trust and can provide investment adviser personnel much needed time to concentrate on more strategic initiatives to guide the business.

 Within the varying and changing requirements for acceptance by platforms, solely being a member of a series trust does not ensure dealer agreement acceptance, but the process may be easier and faster as a result of the fund’s inclusion in the series trust.
 For example, if the series trust has already been approved by the dealer, the process to add another fund from a review and operational perspective is rather straightforward.
-This potential “speed to market” approach does not exist for many standalone trusts.
+This potential does not exist for many standalone trusts.

 While there are costs associated with a fund conversion from a standalone structure to a series trust, a standalone fund can benefit by trading one-time conversion costs with ongoing savings.
 An experienced mutual fund administration partner can support you with established processes, conversion expertise and a cost-effective approach to conversion.